-I wrote a little about organic wine in my blog post on the differences between natural, organic & bio-dynamic wine without going into much detail about the term “organic wine”.
-And since “organic” is one of the most searched for terms on the Wines With Attitude website, it seems to be a priority for discerning wine consumers perhaps because of one or a combination of the following concerns: the environment, health, quality of product, animal welfare and / or provenance.
-This blog post will therefore focus on organic wine and answer questions such as:
+“Organic” is one of the most searched for terms on the Wines With Attitude website and so organic wine seems to be a priority for discerning wine consumers perhaps because of one or a combination of the following concerns: the environment, health, quality of product, animal welfare and / or provenance.
+This Guide to Organic Wine will therefore focus on organic wine and answer questions such as:

 It is important to differentiate between organic wine and organic grapes because a wine can be made from organic grapes but the wine itself may not be organic.
 How so?